Add to watchlist

 Lecturers Nadira Soraya Haribe (nadira.haribe@unibas.ch, Assessor)

-Content The aim of this course is to introduce you to the craft of academic writing, to improve your writing skills and to get you ready to write your academic papers, especially the MA-thesis.
-Therefore, you will mostly work on texts of your own choice (a seminar paper you have to write, your BA-thesis or your MA-thesis, an essay, reading reaction, or other).
-We will work on writing-strategies, text structuring as well as on language and style.
-Furthermore, you will be introduced to the literature referencing program Zotero and will benefit from personalized, individual coaching slots throughout the semester.
-Finally, we will work on revising and commenting your chosen texts.
+Content The aim of this course is to introduce you to the craft of academic writing, to improve your writing skills and to get you ready to write your academic papers, especially the MA thesis.
+Therefore, you will mostly work on texts of your own choice (a seminar paper you have to write, your MA thesis, an essay, reading reaction, or other).
+We will work on writing strategies, text structuring as well as on language and style.
+Furthermore, you will be introduced to the literature referencing program Zotero and will benefit from personalised, individual coaching slots throughout the semester.
+Finally, we will work on revising your chosen texts and peer feedback.

 Learning objectives -Learn about academic writing as a process